Chapter 3. Choosing a Deployment Type

 - Add and remove services from each role

-This allows us to define a new role with both Compute and Ceph object storage daemon (OSD) services.
-This effectively colocates both services, allowing you to deploy them together on the same hyper-converged node.
+This allows us to define a new role both Compute and Ceph OSD services.
+This effectively co-locates both services, allowing you to deploy them together on the same hyper-converged node.

-Roles used for the overcloud are defined in the
+On the undercloud, default roles are defined in the following file:

-3.1.
-Configuring Port Assignments for the ComputeHCI Role
+3.2.2.
+Configuring Port Assignments for the Custom Role

 The default Heat templates in

 /usr/share/openstack-tripleo-heat-templates/ provide the necessary network settings for the default roles.
 These settings include how IP addresses and ports should be assigned for each service on each node.

 OsdCompute in Section 3.2.1, “Creating a Custom Role for HCI Nodes”) do not have the required port assignment Heat templates, so you need to define these yourself.
 To do so, create a new Heat template named